Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-3-Code-Editing.md

 While Agent mode is powerful for exploratory and autonomous work, Edit mode is ideal when you know exactly what needs to change.
 Let's start with Edit mode to make focused improvements to existing code.

-### When to Choose Edit Mode:

-**Use Edit Mode for:**
-- ✅ Deliberate, specific changes where you know which files to modify
-- ✅ Refactoring functions, classes, or components across one or multiple files
-- ✅ Making targeted bug fixes with precise scope control
-- ✅ Adding specific features where the implementation is clear
-- ✅ When you want explicit control over which files are modified
-- ✅ Changes to 1 to many files that you explicitly target

-**Use Agent Mode for:**
-- ✅ Exploratory tasks where AI needs to discover what to change
-- ✅ Complex problem-solving requiring autonomous decision-making
-- ✅ Architectural planning and implementation
-- ✅ When you want AI to determine the best approach
-- ✅ Situations where the full scope isn't immediately clear

 ### Exercise: Quick Refactoring with Edit Mode

 Let's use Edit mode for a focused improvement to existing code.